SantiagoMercurio/Flutter-project-to-Firebase/README.md

 firebase login
 ```

+---

 ### 5. Configure Firebase for Your Project

-From your project root, run:
+From your Flutter project root:

 ```sh
 flutterfire configure
 ```

-- Select your Firebase project (or create a new one).
+- Select or create your Firebase project.
-- Select the platforms you want to configure (android, ios, etc.).
+- Choose your platforms (Android, iOS).
 - This will generate `lib/firebase_options.dart`.

+> ℹ️ **Bundle ID / Package Name Tip:**
+> - Android package name is in `android/app/build.gradle` under `applicationId`
+> - iOS bundle ID is in `ios/Runner.xcodeproj/project.pbxproj`, usually `com.example.myapp`.
+You'll need this when registering your app in Firebase Console.

+---

 ### 6. Initialize Firebase in Your App